steffengrondahl/maze/README.md

 # maze
-A few simple HTML pages describing how to create a maze game.
-These are initially in danish, but will be translated to english.
+This i a simple tutorial describing how to make a simple maze game in HTML and JavaScript.
+Graphical contents is made primary with inline SVG elements.